 You can also create a “hidey-hole” that is dark, small, and shielded from the frightening sound as much as possible (a fan or radio playing will help block out the sound).
 Encourage her to go there when you are home and the thunder or other noise occurs.
 Feed her in that location and associate other “good things” happening to her there.
 She must be able to come and go freely from this location.
 Confining her in the “hidey-hole” when she does not want to be there will only cause more problems.
 The “safe place” approach may work with some but not all dogs.
 Some dogs are motivated to move and be active when frightened, and “hiding out” will not help them feel less fearful.

 Distract your dog

 This method works best when your dog is just beginning to get anxious.
 Encourage your dog to engage in any activity that captures their attention and distracts them from behaving fearfully.
 Start when she first alerts you to the noise and does not show a lot of fearful behavior but is only watchful.
 Immediately try to interest her in doing something that she enjoys.
 Get out the tennis ball and play fetch (in an escape-proof area) or practice some commands that she knows.
 Please give her a lot of praise and treats for paying attention to the game or the commands.
 As the storm or other noise builds, you may not be able to keep her attention on the activity, but it might delay the start of the fearful behavior for longer and longer each time you do it.
-If you cannot keep her attention and she begins acting afraid, stop the process.
+Stop the process if you cannot keep her attention, and she begins acting afraid.
 If you continue, you may inadvertently reinforce her fearful behavior.